bbc/peaks.js/README.md

 audiowaveform -i sample.mp3 -o sample.json -b 8
 ```

-Refer to audiowaveform(1) for full details of the available command line options.
+Refer to the man page audiowaveform(1) for full details of the available command line options.

 ## Web Audio based waveforms

-Since `0.3.0`, Peaks can rely on Web Audio to generate waveforms.
+Since `0.3.0`, Peaks.js can use Web Audio to generate waveforms, which means you would not have to
-Which means you would not have to pre-generate a `dat` or `json` beforehand.
+pre-generate a `dat` or `json` file beforehand.

 To do so, skip the `dataUri` option and make sure [your browser is compatible with Web Audio](http://caniuse.com/#feat=audio-api).